partrickJhonson/beef/Module:-Get-System-Info-(Java).md

 ## Summary

-This module retrieves basic information about the host system using an unsigned Java Applet.
+This module retrieves basic information about the host system using an unsigned Java applet.

 The details include: